What Antibiotics and Heavy Metal Contamination Do to the Environment?

 Things to Do to Keep Antibiotics Out of Water

-• Decrease the need for antibiotics by keeping away from diseases.
+• Avoiding diseases can decrease the need for antibiotics.
 Wash your hands properly, cover your cough, and get suggested vaccines.

 • Do not request antibiotics if your healthcare provider, dentist, or veterinarian thinks they are unnecessary.